Meet with Employers

 - Failure to cancel without any notice and/or cancellations with less than 24 hours’ notice will be marked as a “no show” and the student will be blocked from participating in Employer-in-Residence appointments and On-Campus Interviews (OCI) until they attend a meeting with a Career Center advisor to discuss their actions.
 A student may be permitted back into the program if they make and attend their appointment, and the advisor grants them access again.

 - Repeated cancellations (3 or more) and repeated no-shows will result in a block from accessing the program completely.

 - Students will only sign up for one appointment, per organization, per semester.
 If there are extenuating circumstances in which a second appointment in one semester is mutually agreed upon by the representative and the student, the student will inform the Employer Relations Coordinator well in advance.

 On-Campus Interviews (OCI)

-The On-Campus Interviews program (OCI) brings to campus a variety of employers from all different types of industries and sizes to interview AU candidates on-campus throughout the fall and spring semesters.
-Interviews take place in the Career Center or in the Kogod Office of Career Engagement.
+The On-Campus Interviews program (OCI) will be held virtually or in-person.
+OCI brings a variety of employers from all different types of industries and sizes to interview AU candidates on-campus throughout the fall and spring semesters.
+Interviews take place on a virtual platform or by phone.
 Students and alumni who qualify for positions are eligible to apply in Handshake.
 The Career Center recommends candidates have their resume reviewed with a peer advisor before applying for positions and consider scheduling a mock interview with a Career Advisor, if selected as a candidate.
 All candidates should be aware of the OCI Program Policies outline below to understand the expectations of participating in the program.

 1. Log into your Handshake account.